nopnop2002/esp-idf-CANBus-Monitor/README.md

 3. SN65HVD23x CAN-BUS Transceiver
-SN65HVD230 has LOW POWER MODE in Standby mode.
-SN65HVD231 has LOW POWER MODE in Sleep mode.
+SN65HVD23x series has 230/231/232.
-SN65HVD232 has neither standby mode nor sleep mode.
+The functions of standby mode and sleep mode are different.

 4. Termination resistance
 I used 150 ohms.